bibinmjose/baseball_d3/README.md

 Tooltip animation allows explicitly read plotted data.
 Animation of the second graph is delayed as it has to be read after the first one.

 A smoothes spline is added to each series of data as a guide to eye.

+Summary of each graph is included on top of graph.